CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 * If the driver is dead, make them step out of the car as normal.

 This sounds... backwards, especially since a different code path in the same function had those checks switched around.
-We theorized that this is likely just a mistake and the conditions were meant to be swapped, but only once **ultragirl468** ran tests themselves, we had definite proof.
+We theorized that this was likely just a mistake and the conditions were meant to be swapped, but only once **ultragirl468** ran tests themselves, we had definite proof.
 They managed to jack the car from an already dead driver, and...
 {% include figures/video.html link="/assets/img/posts/sp-2024-update/sa-jack-car-dead-ped.mp4" style="natural" attributes="controls"
     caption="The driver leaves the car, then promptly dies (again)." %}